ChronoInferna/commandlinelab/README.md

 Use the terminal to complete the following steps.
 You may write down the commands you use as notes.

-1. Print your current directory:
+1. Print your current directory using the `pwd` (print working directory) command:

    ```bash
    pwd